gallowaystorm/StormsBurgers/README.md

 # StormsBurgers
-Java application I made to display Object-Oriented Programming topics.
+Java application I made to display Object-Oriented Programming concepts.
 This was built based off a challenge from an Udemy course.
 The code is 100% original, however the idea of what to build is not.
+I purposely did not include any error checking and also assumed that all input will be exactly right 100% of the time.

 The challenege was: